List of WLAN channels: Low-power indoor (LPI)

-Very low power (VLP)
+Very-low-power (VLP)

 For indoor and outdoor use.
 Maximum EIRP of 14 dBm and maximum PSD of -8 dBm/MHz.

 Europe

-ECC Decision (20)01 from 20 November 2020 allocated the frequency band from 5925 to 6425 MHz (corresponding to the US U-NII-5 band) for use by low-power indoor and very-low-power devices for Wireless Access Systems/Radio Local Area Networks (WAS/RLAN), with a portion specifically reserved for rail networks and intelligent transport systems.
+ECC Decision (20)01 from 20 November 2020 allocated the frequency band from 5945 to 6425 MHz (corresponding almost to the US U-NII-5 band) for use by low-power indoor and very-low-power devices for Wireless Access Systems/Radio Local Area Networks (WAS/RLAN), with a portion specifically reserved for rail networks and intelligent transport systems.

 United Kingdom

-Since July 2020, the UK's Ofcom permitted unlicensed use of the lower 6 GHz band (5925 to 6425 MHz, corresponding to the US U-NII-5 band) by Low Power indoor and Very Low Power indoor and mobile Outdoor devices.
+Since July 2020, the UK's Ofcom permitted unlicensed use of the lower 6 GHz band (5945 to 6425 MHz, corresponding to the US U-NII-5 band) by Low Power indoor and Very Low Power indoor and mobile Outdoor device.

 Australia

 In April 2021, Australia's ACMA opened consultations for the 6 GHz band.
 The lower 6 GHz band (5925 to 6425 MHz, corresponding to the US U-NII-5 band) was approved for 250 mW EIRP indoors and 25 mW outdoors on March 4, 2022.
-Further consideration is also being given to releasing the upper 6 GHz band (6425 to 7125 MHz) for WLAN use as well, although nothing has been officially proposed at this time.
+From 1 October 2025 the approved range was increased by 160 MHz to 5925–6585 MHz, allowing for an additional 160 MHz / 320 MHz channel in the 6 GHz band for Wi-Fi use.
+The ACMA intends to allocate the 6585–7100 MHz portion of the band to mobile telephony use, but is delaying that allocation while it monitors spectrum arrangements in other major markets that drive the manufacturing of mobile network equipment, potentially allowing for additional spectrum to be allocated to Wi-Fi at a later date.

+This is in line with the following ACMA decisions on the future of the upper 6 GHz spectrum in Australia published in the December 2024 consultation outcomes paper: